In recent years, the world of live streaming video has undergone a massive transformation.

 That cost is quite expensive for a streaming services provider.
 Additional services like transcoding are costly as well.
 As such, Kaltura is best suited for large enterprises and other major institutions.
 In this way, it’s similar to Jw Player.[Tweet “Check out this review of the Kaltura video platform for #livestreaming video.
 How does it stack up against the competition?”]

 JW Player Alternatives: DaCast

-The final alternative that we’ll consider in this article is our very own platform, DaCast Streaming as a Service.
-While we do think it is an ideal option for many users, it’s not for everyone.
+The final alternative that we’ll consider in this article are our own streaming solutions, the DaCast SaaS platform.
+While we do think it is an ideal option for many users, it may not be the right fit for every broadcasters.
 Our goal here is to offer an honest comparison to provide you with the best possible information.